spilgames/job-runner/docs/apps/job_runner/rest.rst

 ~~~~

 ``GET /api/v1/job/``
     Returns a list of available jobs.
+The following filters are allowed:

+    job_template
+        The the job-template of the job.

+    title
+        The exact title of the job.

 ``GET /api/v1/job/{JOB_ID}/``
     Returns the details of a specific job-id.